 - Obey the CAN SPAM Act, and sleep well

 How do you do them?
 I always try to set my clients up with a MailChimp or Aweber account so I don’t have to do this.
 However, clients often ask for them to be created.
 Have you ever had to do this?
-What tips do you have for creating an HTML email newsletter?
+What tips do you have on how to make an email newsletter?